 Ragdolls are a notoriously amiable breed.
 They get along with their families, strangers, and other animals.

-Given how friendly Ragdolls are with any species, it’s best to keep your Ragdoll kitty strictly indoors.
-Otherwise, it may decide to make friends with somebody outside your yard’s fence.
-And losing such an affectionate companion would be truly devastating.
+Given how friendly Ragdolls are with any species, keeping your Ragdoll kitty strictly indoors is best.
+Otherwise, it may make friends with somebody outside your yard’s fence.
+Losing such an affectionate companion would be truly devastating.

 Requires a lot of maintenance